 You may wonder why we use salted salmon instead of raw salmon.

 Since color plays an important role in the presentation for Osechi Ryori, the distinct pink of salted salmon makes the ideal choice to accent the kombu roll.
-Salted salmon also has a less fishy taste and the flesh is much firmer for wrapping.
+Salted salmon releases less protein while simmering so it doesn’t make the broth or kombu rolls messy.
+It also has a less fishy taste and the flesh is much firmer for wrapping.

 You can find salted salmon in Japanese grocery stores, so if you live near one, check out the store to save time from making your own Salted Salmon.
 Otherwise, you can make salted salmon on your own.
 I highly recommend making a big batch as they are so delicious and you can also make Salmon Fried Rice and Sanpeijiru (Salmon Soup) with the salted salmon.

-If you decide to use raw salmon, use 2 tablespoons of sake to sprinkle over salmon at the step where we de-salt for salted salmon.
+If you decide to use raw salmon, use 2 tablespoons of sake to sprinkle over salmon to desalinate salted salmon.
 Sake removes and masks the fishy smell, and this might help a little bit.
 Do take note that regular cooked salmon will not work well in making kombu rolls as it may have albumin formation (white foam) which can ruin the appearance of the dish.

 Skip the Salmon for Vegetarian/Vegan Kombu Roll

 If you prefer a vegetarian/ vegan version, you can definitely do without the salmon and just roll up the kombu itself without any filling.
 In Osechi, Kobumaki 昆布巻きwith or without filling are both common and equally delicious.

 With an emphasis on beauty and fine details, these Salmon Kombu Rolls are such beautiful exemplification of traditional Japanese cuisine.
 I hope you enjoy making this recipe.
 If you wish for more happiness in the coming year, follow the Japanese tradition, and eat more kombu dishes on New Year’s Day!

 - 5 cups water (for soaking kombu)

 - ½ oz dried kanpyo (gourd strips) (I used the whole package)

-- 1 tsp. kosher/sea salt (I use Diamond Crystal; Use half for table salt) (for rubbing kanpyo)
+- 1 tsp kosher or sea salt (I use Diamond Crystal; use half for table salt) (for rubbing kanpyo)

 - 2 cups water (for desalinating salmon)